hamishgibbs/solid_idp/README.md

 # Solid IdP

-A toy implementation of a Solid identity provider implemented in Python.
+An example implementation of a [Solid](https://solidproject.org/) identity provider implemented in Python.

 The goal of this library is to conform to the draft [SOLID-OIDC](https://solid.github.io/authentication-panel/solid-oidc/)  specification.

-**Please note:** This library is in the very early stages of development.
+**Please note:** This library is in the early stages of development.
 There are no guarantees of security or conformance with the draft [SOLID-OIDC](https://solid.github.io/authentication-panel/solid-oidc/) specification.
-The library is intended as an example implementation of client in the SOLID ecosystem.
+The library is intended as an example implementation of client authentication in the SOLID ecosystem.

 # Features